louis-agyapong/simple_blog_api/README.md

-# Django Project Template
+# A simple blog API with Django

-Django project template
+A simple blog API